Wolverine971/9takes/src/blog/people/celebrities/Jon-Stewart.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Jon Stewart is considered an Enneagram Type 7 due to his positive, curious, and adventurous personality traits.
-He embodies the Enneagram Type 7's core motivation to experience life to its fullest, avoid pain, and maintain a sense of personal freedom."
+            "text": "Jon Stewart is considered an Enneagram type 7 due to his positive, curious, and adventurous personality traits.
+He embodies the Enneagram type 7's core motivation to experience life to its fullest, avoid pain, and maintain a sense of personal freedom."
           },
-          "name": "Why is Jon Stewart considered an Enneagram Type 7?"
+          "name": "Why is Jon Stewart considered an Enneagram type 7?"
         },
         {
           "@type": "Question",